adamchainz/django-perf-rec/README.rst

    :target: https://github.com/pre-commit/pre-commit
    :alt: pre-commit

-"Keep detailed records of the performance of your Django code."
+Keep detailed records of the performance of your Django code.

 **django-perf-rec** is like Django's ``assertNumQueries`` on steroids.
 It lets you track the individual queries and cache operations that occur in your code.